DungNguyenCoding/FederatedLearning/01_MachineLearningBasics/01_MLWorkflow/README.md

 - The feature that we want our model to predict is called the `target variable`
 - A row is called an `observation` or `feature vector`

+### Federated Learning in Machine Learning

+Federated Learning (FL) is **not a separate category** of Machine Learning (ML) like Supervised, Unsupervised, or Reinforcement Learning.
+Instead, **it is a training paradigm** that can be applied to any of these ML types:

+1. Supervised Learning – Most common use case
+- FL is often used for training supervised models where labeled data exists but is distributed across multiple devices (e.g., predicting next-word suggestions in mobile keyboards).
+- **Example:** Google’s Gboard keyboard trains a supervised learning model across user devices.

+2. Unsupervised Learning – Possible but less common
+- FL can be used for clustering, anomaly detection, or dimensionality reduction without centralized data collection.
+- **Example:** Federated clustering of IoT sensor data across different smart homes.

+3. Reinforcement Learning (RL) – Rare, but possible
+- FL can be applied in RL scenarios where multiple distributed agents learn policies collectively.
+- **Example:** Federated RL for autonomous vehicles learning to navigate different environments.

 In `supervised machine learning`, a machine learning model learns from, or is trained on, datathat has labels or classes for every observation
 - The labels can be continuous or categorical values